bjpcorp/GTheme/Gramps_Icon_Theme_Guidelines/README.md

 ![Lighting](100px-Lighting.png)

 Having homogenous lighting across all icons also is important for visual consistency.
-Tango icons are lit from above, with the light source slightly to the left.
+Gramps icons are lit from above, with the light source slightly to the left.
 Icons with on the table perspective may cast a fuzzy shadow on the surface as if the light source came from the position of the observer.

 ## Sizes
 There are 4 major icon sizes defined that an icon theme should contain: Large, Medium, Small and Extra Small.
 Each of these sizes needs to be treated separately, simple scaling of a larger icon doesn't work and ends up looking fuzzy and unclear.
 On top of that, a new optional size, X-Large, has been introduced.